-The tenant may normally remain in occupation until the expiry of the business property lease and sometimes beyond.
-However, in some cases a landlord might be able to take back the premises during the course of a tenancy:
+The tenant may normally remain in occupation of the business premises until the expiry of the commercial lease and sometimes beyond.
+However, in some cases a landlord might be able to end the business lease early and take back the premises during the course of a tenancy:

-- Where the tenant has failed to pay the rent or carry out some other lease obligation, as the lease will usually have a forfeiture clause enabling the landlord to end the lease.
+- Failure to pay rent or meet lease obligations - where the tenant has failed to pay the rent or carry out some other lease obligation, as the business lease will usually have a forfeiture clause enabling the landlord to end the lease.
 However, the court may reinstate the tenancy if the tenant successfully challenges the landlord's action.
 See business leases: paying rent and rent reviews.

-In either case, complex legal issues are involved, and it is advisable to take professional legal advice.
+Ending business leases when you are a landlord is complex and legal issues are involved.
+It is therefore advisable to take professional legal advice.
 Choose a solicitor for your business.